-(A) Each licensed opioid treatment program shall have a program sponsor, who is the person that assumes responsibility for the operation of and the employees of the opioid treatment component of a community addiction services provider.
-The program sponsor shall agree on behalf of the opioid treatment program to adhere to all requirements set forth in federal or state laws, rules, or regulations regarding the use of medications in the treatment of opioid use disorder.
+(A) Each licensed opioid treatment program will have a program sponsor, who is the person that assumes responsibility for the operation of and the employees of the opioid treatment component of a community addiction services provider.
+The program sponsor will agree on behalf of the opioid treatment program to adhere to all requirements set forth in federal or state laws, rules, or regulations regarding the use of medications in the treatment of opioid use disorder.

 (1) The program sponsor is responsible for the general establishment, certification, licensure, and operation of the opioid treatment program.

 (2) The program sponsor need not be a licensed physician.
-If the program sponsor is not a licensed physician, the opioid treatment program shall employ a licensed physician for the position of medical director.
+If the program sponsor is not a licensed physician, the opioid treatment program will employ a licensed physician for the position of medical director.